Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Is There a Legal Right to Keep Pets in a Rented Home?

-In Gibraltar, tenants do not have an automatic legal right to keep pets in rented accommodation.
-Unlike some European jurisdictions where blanket no-pets clauses are restricted, Gibraltar's tenancy law does not override a landlord's right to prohibit animals.
+In Gibraltar, tenants have no automatic legal right to keep pets in rented accommodation.
+The primary legislation governing residential tenancies is the Landlord and Tenant Act 1983, and it does not override a landlord's right to prohibit animals in a tenancy agreement.
 If your tenancy agreement includes a no-pets clause and you breach it, you could face eviction proceedings or lose your deposit.

-The starting position is always: read your tenancy agreement carefully before signing.
+The starting point is always: read your tenancy agreement carefully before signing.
 If the agreement is silent on pets, get written confirmation of the landlord's position before bringing an animal home.
-Verbal agreements are difficult to enforce.
+Verbal agreements are difficult to enforce in any dispute.

 What Do Standard Tenancy Agreements Say?

-Most standard tenancy agreements in Gibraltar are drafted with a blanket no-pets clause.
-This is common across the market and reflects landlord preferences rather than any specific legal requirement.
-The clause typically reads something like: "The tenant shall not keep any animals, birds, or other pets on the premises without the prior written consent of the landlord."
+Most standard tenancy agreements in Gibraltar are drafted with a no-pets clause.
+This reflects landlord preference rather than any specific legal requirement.
+The clause commonly reads something like: "The tenant shall not keep any animals, birds, or other pets on the premises without the prior written consent of the landlord."

-This phrasing is important.
-It does not automatically mean no. It means you need written consent.
-That consent can often be obtained through negotiation, particularly if you can demonstrate that your pet is well-behaved and that you're willing to accept additional conditions.
+This phrasing matters.
+It does not automatically mean no. It means you need written consent, which can often be obtained through negotiation, particularly if you can show that your pet is well-behaved and that you are willing to accept additional conditions.

 If a landlord verbally agrees to allow your pet but the contract still says no pets, you have no protection.
 Always get pet permission added as a written addendum to the tenancy agreement before moving in.
-This protects both parties.
+This protects both parties and removes any ambiguity at checkout.

 Pet Deposits: What Landlords Can Ask For

-If a landlord agrees to allow your pet, they will almost always request either a higher security deposit or a separate pet deposit.
-In Gibraltar, there is no statutory cap on security deposits (unlike some UK local councils which recommend a maximum of 5 weeks' rent).
-Landlords can set deposit levels by agreement.
+If a landlord agrees to allow your pet, they will typically request either a higher security deposit or a separate pet deposit.
+Gibraltar law does not prescribe a statutory cap on security deposits, so levels are set by agreement between the parties.

 |---|---|---|

-The pet deposit is held separately and returned at the end of the tenancy if there is no pet-related damage.
-Deep cleaning costs, carpet replacement, or garden damage caused by an animal can legitimately be deducted from this deposit.
-Having the property professionally cleaned before moving out, and keeping documentation of its condition throughout the tenancy, is the best way to protect your deposit.
+A pet deposit is held separately and returned at the end of the tenancy if there is no pet-related damage.
+Legitimate deductions can include professional deep cleaning, carpet replacement, or garden repair caused by the animal.
+Documenting the property's condition thoroughly at the start of the tenancy is the best way to protect your deposit at checkout.

 Which Pets Are Landlords Most Likely to Accept?

-Not all pets face the same level of resistance from landlords.
-The easier the animal is to manage and the less likely it is to cause damage, the more flexibility you'll find.
+Not all pets face the same level of resistance.
+The easier the animal is to manage and the less likely it is to cause damage, the more flexibility you will commonly find.

 - Cats: Generally the most accepted pet after negotiation.
 Easier to contain and less associated with noise complaints.

-- Small dogs (under 10kg): Accepted by some landlords, particularly in houses or lower-floor apartments.
-Size and breed matter.
+- Small dogs (under 10 kg): Accepted by some landlords, particularly in houses or lower-floor apartments.
+Both size and breed matter.

-- Large dogs: Much harder to place, particularly in apartments.
-Some landlords refuse categorically, especially in high-rise buildings.
+- Large dogs: Harder to place, particularly in apartments.
+Some landlords refuse, especially in high-rise buildings with limited outdoor space nearby.

 - Caged animals (rabbits, guinea pigs, hamsters): Often acceptable where dogs and cats are not, as they pose minimal property risk.

 - Birds: Varies widely.
-Small caged birds may be fine; parrots or noisy birds may face the same resistance as dogs.
+Small caged birds are usually fine; noisier birds can face similar resistance to dogs.

 Breed restrictions also apply.
-Some landlords (and some building management companies) specifically prohibit certain dog breeds regardless of size.
-This varies by property, so always ask before assuming a small dog in a "no large dogs" building is acceptable.
+Some landlords and building management companies specifically prohibit certain dog breeds regardless of size.
+Always ask before assuming a small dog in a building with a general restriction is automatically permitted.

 Dog Licensing in Gibraltar

-When you rent with a dog, you remain responsible for these legal requirements.
-Some landlords will ask to see proof that your dog is licensed as part of their approval process.
-Keeping your dog's licence, vaccination records, and microchip documentation in order is good practice regardless.
+When you rent with a dog, these legal requirements remain your responsibility.
+Some landlords ask to see proof that your dog is licensed as part of their approval process.
+Keeping your dog's licence, vaccination records, and microchip documentation current is good practice regardless of your rental situation.

-Dogs must be kept on a lead in most public areas in Gibraltar.
-There are designated off-lead areas, primarily at the North Mole and some areas of the Upper Rock nature reserve.
-Check current regulations with Gibraltar City Council before letting your dog off the lead in any public space.
+Dogs are commonly required to be kept on a lead in public areas across Gibraltar.
+Designated off-lead areas do exist.
+Check current regulations with the relevant Gibraltar authority before letting your dog off the lead in any public space.

 Best Areas to Rent with Pets in Gibraltar